anu-bdsi/workshop-intro-to-linux/week2_tutorial.md

 ## ```sed``` - Stream Editor

 This command can perform functions on file like searching, find and replace, insertion or deletion.
-The most common use of SED command in UNIX is for substitution or for find and replace.
-By using SED you can edit files without opening them, which is much quicker than first opening that file in VI Editor and then changing it.
-SED command supports regular expression which allows it to perform complex pattern matching.
+The most common use of sed command in UNIX is for substitution or for find and replace.
+By using sed you can edit files without opening them, which is much quicker than first opening that file in editor and then changing it.
+The sed command supports regular expression which allows it to perform complex pattern matching.

-First, let's create a file for better practice, copy and paste the following to a new file named ```unix-linux.txt```
+First, let's create a file for better practice, copy and paste the following to a new file named ```unix-linux.txt```.

 ```
 unix is great os. unix is opensource. unix is free os.